Araby James Joyce Setting Analysis

 The Bazaar: The Apex of Disappointment and Epiphany

 The bazaar is meticulously described, highlighting the clash between the protagonist's romanticized expectations and the sordid reality.
-The "cheap tawdry goods," the chattering crowds, and the overall air of commercial exploitation stand in stark contrast to the purity of his imagined ideal.
+Because of that, the "cheap tawdry goods," the chattering crowds, and the overall air of commercial exploitation stand in stark contrast to the purity of his imagined ideal.
 The bazaar, instead of being a magical escape, becomes a mirror reflecting the limitations and disappointments of his reality.
 The final, disheartening image of the bazaar – the darkness and the empty streets— serves as a powerful symbol of the shattering of his dreams and the harsh awakening to the realities of adulthood.

 The Significance of Light and Darkness